uk-gov-mirror/dvsa.des-mobile-app/README.md

 - For simulator `ionic cap run ios -l --external` this will open xcode where you can select your device and click play
 - For browser `ionic serve`

+### Generate folder structure
+Run the following commands in this order

+- `bash scripts/page-generator.sh`
+- `bash scripts/install-ngrx.sh`
+- `bash scripts/generate-store.sh`
+- `bash scripts/move-tests.sh`
+- `bash scripts/clean-repo.sh` - if you want to reset the changes that the scripts introduced

 ### TODO

 #### Config